Background pattern

 • infection;

-• severe allergic reactions (DRESS, anaphylaxis (severe allergic reaction), Quincke's edema (swelling of the face, lips, tongue, and throat));
+• severe allergic reactions (DRESS, anaphylactic reaction (important and severe allergic reaction), Quincke's edema (swelling of face, lips, tongue, and throat));

 • delirium;